-- to identify the main knowledge gaps on Atlantic Bluefin Tuna spatial patterns - to update the status of ongoing BFT electronic tagging programmes, aiming to find potential synergies among national and ICCAT programmes
+to identify the main knowledge gaps on Atlantic Bluefin Tuna spatial patterns

+- to update the status of ongoing BFT electronic tagging programs, aiming to find potential synergies among national and ICCAT programs

-- to elaborate a list, defining priorities, of research needs related to BFT spatial patterns aiming to improve stock assessment and MSE related modelling - to agree on the best electronic tagging methodologies (type of tags, tag deployment methods, tagging time and areas, target population fraction...) to fulfil the objectives derived from SCRS research needs.
+- to elaborate a list, defining priorities, of research needs related to BFT spatial patterns aiming to improve stock assessment and MSE related modelling

+- to agree on the best electronic tagging methodologies (type of tags, tag deployment methods, tagging time and areas, target population fraction...) to fulfil the objectives derived from SCRS research needs

 The Workshop was announced by a Circular letter sent by the Executive Secretary to all CPCs.
 There was a great interest for this Workshop among the scientist from different CPCs and finally it was attended by more than 60 participants.
-During the Workshop, different scientific teams briefly presented their tagging programmes, focusing on the latest results and the plans for future campaigns.
+During the Workshop, different scientific teams briefly presented their tagging programs, focusing on the latest results and the plans for future campaigns.
 Special attention was given to the use of electronic tagging data within the framework of BFT MSE modelling.
 The participants also held detailed open discussions, in order to clearly identify which are the SCRS needs in the field and find possible solutions to the main problems affecting the electronic tagging.
 Finally, the participants formulated a series of specific recommendations on electric tags deployment strategies and methodologies.

-The next workshop, that will be probably held along the first semester 2022 will focus on other topics related to tagging, such as data sharing policy and standards of quality of tracks used for modelling purposes.
+The next workshop, that will probably be held along the first semester 2022, will focus on other topics related to tagging, such as data sharing policy and standards of quality of tracks used for modelling purposes.

-The outputs from this workshop were presented and discussed within the Intersessional Meeting of the SCRS BFT Species Group in April 2021 and are available in document SCRS/2021/024.
+The report from the workshop is available in Annex 1b as a document no. 12 (SCRS/2021/024).
+The outputs from this workshop were presented and discussed within the Intersessional Meeting of the SCRS BFT Species Group in April 2021.